mesonbuild/meson/docs/markdown/Machine-files.md

-Options set on a per-subproject basis will inherit the option from the parent if the parent has a setting but the subproject doesn't, even when there is a default set meson language.
+Options set on a per-subproject basis will inherit the option from the parent if the parent has a setting but the subproject doesn't, even when there is a default set Meson language.

 ```ini
 [built-in options]